Chemigation safety measures

 Chemigation has three main ways of potentially polluting irrigation water sources if safety devices are not functioning correctly.
 These three are:

-- The chemical in the supply tank and in the irrigation pipeline could flow or be siphoned back into the water source when the irrigation system shuts down (Figures 1 & 4).
+- The chemical in the supply tank and in the irrigation pipeline could flow or be siphoned back into the water source when the irrigation system shuts down (Figures 1 and 4).

 - The chemigation system could continue to inject chemical into the irrigation pipe line when the irrigation system shuts down causing the chemical solution to flow back into the water source or spill onto ground (Figure 2).